rwxrob/zet/20210828185133/README.md

-# People I Fantasize About
+# People that i dream of being my senpais

-I actually have dreams about sitting around a table just conversing with these people.
-I know that sounds weird, 'cuz I am weird.
+famous  coders that I compare myself too thinking im just like them on a daily basis:
 * Linus Torvalds
 * Steve Wozniak
 * Aaron Swartz